shiwangi-shah/privacy-sandbox-samples/PrivacySandboxKotlin/README.md

 app consumption in the `runtime_enabled-sdk-bundle` module, this is where the SDK version, package name and signing information is defined.

 The client app is implemented in the `client-app` module.
-The `existing-sdk` module represents a modified version of a regular SDK that runs in the app as usual but is also capable of loading and interacting with the runtime_enabled SDK.
+The `runtime_aware-sdk` module represents a modified version of a regular SDK that runs in the app as usual but is also capable of loading and interacting with the runtime_enabled SDK.